Alteryx Geocoding App

 Enable Interactive Mode

 When Geocoding in Interactive Mode, you can interactively edit the input address and communicate with the geocoder directly to assign a match.

 The Modify Geocode Input box will launch when the Geocoder cannot automatically assign a match.
-Incidents that will prompt this box may include: A multiple match is detected, the address may have an Alias, the closest match may produce a score that is less than favorable, or maybe the only match possible is a ZIP Code.
+Incidents that will prompt this box might include: A multiple match is detected, the address may have an Alias, the closest match may produce a score that is less than favorable, or maybe the only match possible is a ZIP Code.
 If you are familiar enough with the input data, you can make the appropriate edits to the Original Address so that the Geocoder can assign the appropriate match.

 Original Address shows how the record appears in its native state in the input file.

-Edit Address is the area the end user can type and edit the address.
+Edit Address is the area the end-user can type and edit the address.

 At any time, the end-user can click Geocode to see what the geocoder may recognize as a possible match.
 Possible matches appear in the Edited Address Output box.

 Select a match and then select Accept.
 Once you choose to accept a match, the original address is replaced with the accepted address.